-Ms Doreen Katusiime, Permanent Secretary of the Ministry of Tourism, Ms Maris Wanyera, Acting Director Debt and Cash Policy at the Ministry of Finance, and Ms Emily Drani, CCFU Executive Director, joined His Excellency Ambassador Attilio Pacifici, Head of the European Union Delegation to Uganda, to officially launch the products which will enable people of all walks of life to access crucial information about Uganda’s architectural heritage which is currently under threat.
-The collaboration identified historical buildings and sites as an important point of common heritage between Uganda and Europe, providing an avenue to share experiences in documentation, protection, rehabilitation and economic opportunities in protection of cultural heritage.
+Ms. Doreen Katusiime, Permanent Secretary of the Ministry of Tourism, Ms. Maris Wanyera, Acting Director Debt and Cash Policy at the Ministry of Finance, and Ms. Emily Drani, CCFU Executive Director, joined His Excellency Ambassador Attilio Pacifici, Head of the European Union Delegation to Uganda, to officially launch the products which will enable people of all walks of life to access crucial information about Uganda’s architectural heritage which is currently under threat.
+The collaboration identified historical buildings and sites as an important point of common heritage between Uganda and Europe, providing an avenue to share experiences in the documentation, protection, rehabilitation, and economic opportunities in the protection of cultural heritage.

 Through the project, European experts worked with Ugandan counterparts to develop capacities in documentation and research and photography.
 The project’s outputs are the result of the excellent work carried out by trained Ugandan specialists.

-The 4th target of Sustainable Development Goal 11 calls for strengthening efforts to protect and safeguard the world’s cultural and natural heritage, reflecting global realisation that many urban cities are fast expanding and face the risk of losing their historical and cultural identity, if heritage infrastructure and associated cultural values are not preserved and promoted.
+The 4th target of Sustainable Development Goal 11 calls for strengthening efforts to protect and safeguard the world’s cultural and natural heritage, reflecting the global realization that many urban cities are fast expanding and face the risk of losing their historical and cultural identity if heritage infrastructure and associated cultural values are not preserved and promoted.

-On her part, Ms Drani said: “It is anticipated that the availability of these three maps, the gift book and the mobile app, as well as the existence of our irreplaceable historical buildings and sites, will trigger public interest in preserving and promoting them as important aspects of the history, identity and heritage of our communities, cities and of Uganda as a nation.”
+On her part, Ms. Drani said: “It is anticipated that the availability of these three maps, the gift book, and the mobile app, as well as the existence of our irreplaceable historic buildings and sites, will trigger public interest in preserving and promoting them as important aspects of the history, identity and heritage of our communities, cities and of Uganda as a nation.”

 Call to action